broadwayinc/skapi-documentation/database/referencing.md

 ## Removing a reference

-To remove a reference, set the the `reference.record_id` parameter to `null` when updating the record.
+To remove a reference, set the the `reference` parameter to `null` when updating the record.

 ```js
 skapi.postRecord(undefined, {